In this post, I’m going to list some proven and reliable strategies to improve your customer conversion rates.

 This is a difficult one to give a general answer for because conversion rates can differ for different product types, industries and even devices.

-In some ways, conversion rate can be described as a measure to compare your pages and processes to those of other businesses to see if yours are more or less appealing.
+In some ways, conversion rate can be described as a measure to compare your pages and processes to those of other eCommerce businesses to see if yours are more or less appealing.

 This means it’s generally a good idea to try to find conversion rates of similar businesses to yours and aim to beat them.